 The Pension Protection Act provision allowing an income exclusion, of up to \$100,000 for qualified charitable distributions from IRAs paid directly to certain charitable organizations after the IRA owner reached RMD age, was extended through December 31, 2014.
-Distributions from a SEP or SIMPLE IRA do not qualify for this type of designation.
 The PATH Act of 2015 permanently extended this provision for 2015 and future tax years.
 See IRS Publication 526 for more information.
+A qualified charitable distribution may also be allowed from a SEP or SIMPLE IRA designated as "not ongoing."
+Please contact the IRS or a tax advisor to determine if your SEP or SIMPLE IRA qualifies for this designation.